 In November 2011, Middlesbrough Council was endorsed as a One Planet Living City by international sustainability charity Bioregional.
-We're the first council in the north of England, and only the second in the country, and across the world, to receive this accreditation.
+We were the first council in the north of England, and only the second in the country, and across the world, to receive this accreditation.

 Under the One Planet Middlesbrough banner, Middlesbrough Council is working with Middlesbrough Environment City and partners Thirteen Group, to engage with the whole community to deliver practical actions to bring immediate and long term environmental, economic and social improvements to residents across the town.
 A five year, £1m Big Lottery Fund project One Planet Middlesbrough: Creating Sustainable Communities took place January 2013-December 2017.